Monitoring of swimming pools

 - on receipt of complaints.

-The local authority has a statutory duty to ensure that public water supplies are wholesome and adequate.
+We have a statutory duty to ensure that public water supplies are wholesome and adequate.
 Environmental Health monitors supplies by taking samples for bacteriological and chemical analysis and by liaising with Scottish Water and the Drinking Water Quality Regulator.
 Sampling is done both routinely and following complaint where there may be a public health dimension to the complaint.

 Lead in water